armanjindal/garden/content/digital-garden/Independent Study/Process Document - Power Users.md

 -   Power users are “empowered” - in what sense?
 Key-strokes Vi.
 Shortcuts.
 Technically savvy users
 -  Look into Macro languages!
 -   Modding closed-source software.
 -  Foucault: How does power shape subjectivity?
-An individuals understanding
+An individual understanding
 	- Power is productive of different subjectivities because it offers us through a collective hermeneutical and epistemology (language) to understand ourselves, form indentity and find community around it.
 	- Homosexual vs. Heterosexual - historically recent and contingent categories that reflect "powers" ability to shape subjectivity.
 The way we understand ourselves.